prozolic/CsToml/README.md

 Note that the dot (.) as a delimiter, it may not be possible to search for some keys.
 If you want to search exactly, you should use `ReadOnlySpan<ByteArray>`.
 The third is to use an indexer.
 For example, to search for the dotted key a.b, execute `package!["a"u8]["b"u8].Value`.
-It is possible to search faster than the above two.
+This is a faster and more detailed search than the two above.

 ```csharp
 var tomlText = @"